ChatDaddy vs Kommo: Which WhatsApp CRM is Better in 2026?

 ChatDaddy and Kommo represent two opposite approaches to WhatsApp CRM.
 ChatDaddy starts with WhatsApp and builds CRM around it.
 Kommo starts with CRM and bolts WhatsApp onto it.
 This fundamental difference shapes everything about the user experience.

-ChatDaddy is a Meta-certified BSP serving 23,500+ businesses that process 10M+ daily messages.
+ChatDaddy is a Meta ISV Partner serving 23,500+ businesses that process 10M+ daily messages.
 Its entire platform is WhatsApp-native: shared inbox, AI chatbot, broadcast, CRM pipeline, and automation are all designed around WhatsApp conversations.
-Plans start at $19/month with 0% message markup.
+A free plan (1 teammate) is available; paid plans start at $119/month (Basic, 5 teammates) with 0% message markup.

 Kommo (formerly amoCRM) is a messaging-based CRM platform that originated as a traditional sales CRM in Russia before rebranding for the global market.
 It supports WhatsApp, Instagram, Facebook Messenger, and other channels as messaging integrations within its CRM interface.
 Kommo's CRM features — pipeline management, lead scoring, and sales analytics — are mature, but its WhatsApp-specific capabilities are limited.
 Pricing starts at $15/user/month, but costs escalate with per-user pricing and WhatsApp add-on fees.